Thule Chariot CROSS Trailer Review

 Awesome opportunity to use the trailer on all four seasons.
 The body harness can be used with wheels on hikes as well!

-Thule offers a “Limited lifetime warranty” on their bike trailers, and expects anyone to register their product online.
+Thule offers a “Limited lifetime warranty” on their bike trailers, and expects everyone to register their product online.